-Although we eat a lot of bread at home we never eat bread on a ship, we make that a rule (that gets broken).
-SSP tries to just eat fish for breakfast.
-But how do you survive the buffet?
+But the buffet is all day, it moves from breakfast into lunch, into tea, buns, cakes and scones, then dinner and evening supper until the night ends.
 Self control is not easy, especially with the puddings, but it is essential if you do not want to add the pounds.
-It is an idea to eat things you don’t often get the chance to.
+It is an idea to try new things or eat things you don’t often get the chance to at home.
 One way is to avoid the buffet completely.
 The served breakfast is a treat and you get to meet new people as it is not normally a fixed table.
-The evening meal is worth dressing up for as most restaurants will require a contractual dress code.
+The evening meal is worth dressing up for (most restaurants will require a contractual dress code for the restaurant).
 It is worth noting that if you prefer not to dress the buffet is your main eating place and the premium paid restaurants may be open to you, but the waiter service restaurant may not.
 Should you want to try those, you might like to pack something that will allow you in.
 The buffet morning, noon and night can become a bit repetitive.